Dividend Investing For Beginners

 This is all new to me, so I will be researching a lot of companies in the future to figure out what I am going to do.

-Initially, when I first started looking into dividend investing, I would have told you I want to invest in companies I use daily and that pay a dividend.
+Initially, when I first started looking into dividend investing, I would have told you I want to invest in companies whose products I use daily and that pay a dividend.